ArturDan2/PetVet/README.md

 ### `General info`

 This project was made for educational purposes.
-The idea behind id was to create a website for a made up veterinary clinic.
+The idea behind it was to create a website for a made up veterinary clinic.
 All of the extra features like log in/sign in buttons and even some pages are a dummies made only for styling purposes.

 ### `Reflection`